UrbsLab/STREAMLINE/README.md

 ```

 ***
-# General Guidelines for STREAMLINE Use
-* SVM and ANN modeling should only be applied when data scaling is applied by the pipeline.
-* Logistic Regression' baseline model feature importance estimation is determined by the exponential of the feature's coefficient.
-This should only be used if data scaling is applied by the pipeline.
-Otherwise `use_uniform_FI` should be True.
-* While the STREAMLINE includes `impute_data` as an option that can be turned off in `DataPreprocessing`, most algorithm implementations (all those standard in scikit-learn) cannot handle missing data values with the exception of eLCS, XCS, and ExSTraCS.
-In general, STREAMLINE is expected to fail with an errors if run on data with missing values, while `impute_data` is set to 'False'.

 ***

-# Demonstration data
+## Demonstration
 Included with this pipeline is a folder named `DemoData` including two small datasets used as a demonstration of pipeline efficacy.
 New users can easily run the included jupyter notebook 'as-is', and it will be run automatically on these datasets.
 The first dataset `hcc-data_example.csv` is the Hepatocellular Carcinoma (HCC) dataset taken from the UCI Machine Learning repository.
 It includes 165 instances, 49 fetaures, and a binary class label.
 It also includes a mix of categorical and numeric features, about 10% missing values, and class imbalance, i.e. 63 deceased (class = 1), and 102 surived (class 0).
-To illustrate how STREAMLINE can be applied to more than one dataset at once, we created a second dataset from this HCC dataset called `hcc-data_example_no_covariates.csv`, which is the same as the first but we have removed two covariates, i.e. `Age at Diagnosis`, and `Gender`.
+To illustrate how STREAMLINE can be applied to more than one
+dataset at once, we created a second dataset from this HCC dataset called `hcc-data_example_no_covariates.csv`, which is the same as the first but we have removed two covariates, i.e. `Age at Diagnosis`, and `Gender`.

-Furthermore, to demonstrate how STREAMLINE-trained models may be applied to new data in the future through the phase 9 `ApplyModel.py` we have simply added a copy of `hcc-data_example.csv`, renamed as `hcc-data_example_rep.csv` to the folder `DemoRepData`.
-While this is not a true replication dataset (as none was available for this example) it does illustrate the functionality of `ApplyModel`.
-Since the cross validation (CV)-trained models are being applied to all of the original target data, the `ApplyModel.py` results in this demonstration are predictably overfit.
-When applying trained models to a true replication dataset model prediction performance is generally expected to be as good or less well performing than the individual testing evaluations completed for each CV model.

-***
-# Troubleshooting

-## STREAMLINE fails to run to completion

 ***
 # Acknowledgements